MileHacker Logo

 Public Transit Overview

-Comprehensive overview of mass transit systems.
+Comprehensive overview of public transit systems.

 Systems & Hubs

-• In Paestum, public transport mainly local bus services connecting the park with ancient ruins region with the modern town of Capaccio Scalo and nearby localities.
+• In Paestum, public transport mainly local bus services connecting the park with ancient ruins area with the modern town of Capaccio Scalo and nearby localities.
 Paestum does not have a metro or tram system.

 • The train (Trenitalia) is the main public transport link for visitors, connecting Paestum to Salerno, Naples, and other cities.